 03 September 2015 //

 Most companies operate in silos, which often results in communication issues, particularly when it comes to introducing a new product and implementing it on the packaging line.
-This lack of communication can cause all departments involved to potentially miss critical deadlines, increase costs of new products, and delay product releases.
+This lack of communication can cause all departments involved to potentially miss critical deadlines, increase the costs of new products, and delay product releases.

 Having a good understanding of department responsibilities and maintaining open communication with all departments throughout the project is critical to new product development and a successful launch.
-However, in many companies if you were to ask an engineer, marketer, or plant manager/operations manager how they “feel” about their colleagues in engineering, marketing, or manufacturing/processing/operations, the typical response may be along the lines of:
+However, in many companies, if you were to ask an engineer, marketer, or plant manager/operations manager how they “feel” about their colleagues in engineering, marketing, or manufacturing/processing/operations, the typical response may be along the lines of:

 - “I wish marketing would stop doing… ”

 - “Plant managers need to do more of…”